astro-datalab/notebooks-latest/06_EPO/TeenAstronomyCafe/README.md

 Each folder contains one notebook file (ends with .ipynb).
 Click on it and it will launch in a new Tab.

 GET IN TOUCH:
- If you have suggestions to make the notebooks better, or if you encounter problems, please get in touch with the NOAO Data Lab team: datalab@noao.edu
+ If you have suggestions to make the notebooks better, or if you encounter problems, please get in touch with the Astro Data Lab team: datalab@noirlab.edu